Certified and/or branded materials

 Birla Excel™ by Birla Cellulose is a man-made cellulosic fibre from wood pulp sourced from certfied forests and is traceable across the value chain.

-CIRCULOSE® is a recycling method that creates a new material by recovering cellulose from old cotton clothes.
-Circulose® can be recycled again and again without losing any of its quality or performance value.
+CIRCULOSE has created a recycling method that creates a new material by recovering cellulose from old cotton clothes.
+CIRCULOSE® has the same quality, look and feel as the virgin alternative.

 ONCEMORE® by Södra